 I used the hole in the centre of an inner cover to trace a circle on the lid.
-(Some inner covers have an oval-shaped hole.)
+(Some inner covers have an oval-shaped hole.
+Some have two holes.
+It’s a crazy world out there.)
 Then I took a screw and lightly hammered in tiny holes from the other side of the lid, making sure I didn’t hammer outside the traced circle.
 (The jar will eventually be installed in the hive directly over the inner cover hole.)
 But I must have made the holes too big, because I when filled it with water and flipped it, water constantly dripped out of the holes.

 Undeterred, I removed the lid, placed it flat on a wooden cutting board, and hammered the inside of the lid so the little bits of jagged metal along side the holes were flattened down.
 This reduced the size of the holes, too, but unless the bees have mutant monster sized tongues, it should work fine.
 So I refilled the jar and flipped it again, and this time it didn’t leak.

-We plan to fill the jar with a 1:1 mixture of water and sugar as soon as the weather stays above freezing and the bees are able to fly around more freely.
-We don’t want to give them syrup while it’s still so cold that they can’t go outside and poop (the sugar goes through their digestive tracts faster when it’s in liquid form).
-We also don’t want to put 4 litres of syrup above the brood nest and have the syrup expand and contract during cold temperature extremes.
+I plan to fill the jar with a 1:1 mixture of water and sugar as soon as temperatures stay above freezing and the bees are able to fly around more freely.
+I don’t want to give them syrup while it’s still so cold that they can’t go outside and poop (the sugar goes through their digestive tracts faster when it’s in liquid form).
+I also don’t want to put 4 litres of syrup above the brood nest and have the syrup expand and contract during cold temperature extremes.
 That could force cold syrup out of the jar and drip all over the bees.
-So we wait.
+So I’ll wait.